sleijon1/sleijon1.github.io/index.markdown

 title: Home
 ---

-Hello and welcome to my personal blog {{ site.title }}.
+Hello and welcome to my personal blog.
 My name is Simon Leijon.
 Below are some posts I have made on various topics.
 I make these posts for note keeping, knowledge spreading & to showcase some of my interests.
 Hopefully you can find something worthwile down below :arrow_down: